3 Using the standard IO facilities

 character input operations are implemented.
 Character output takes care of

-converting the internal newline \n
+converting the internal newline \n into its external representation

-carriage return/line feed (\r\n
+carriage return/line feed (\r\n).

 Character input is organized as a line-buffered operation that allows to